SecurityEncryption

 ⚠️

-The ENCRYPTION_KEY must be a 32-byte (256-bit) hex-encoded string.
+The encryption key must be securely generated and stored in a secrets manager.
 Losing this key makes all stored credentials unrecoverable.
-Store it in a secrets manager and ensure it is backed up.
+Ensure it is backed up.

-In production, PostgreSQL should use Transparent Data Encryption (TDE):
+In production, the database should use Transparent Data Encryption (TDE):

 ProviderTDE Support